Prince William County Grievance Procedure under the Americans with Disabilities Act (ADA)

 Prince William, VA 22192

-- Complaints should be filed in as timely a manner as possible, but no later than 60 days after the alleged violation, or discovery thereof.
+- Grievances should be filed in as timely a manner as possible, but no later than 60 days after the alleged violation, or discovery thereof.

-- The ADA Coordinator or designee will notify the complainant in writing (or by some other agreed upon format) within 15 days of the receipt of the complaint that the complaint has been received and is under review, and/or that additional information is needed prior to the initiation of an investigation.
+- The ADA Coordinator or designee will notify the complainant in writing (or by some other agreed upon format) within 15 days of the receipt of the grievance that the grievance has been received and is under review, and/or that additional information is needed prior to the initiation of an investigation.

-- The ADA Coordinator will ensure that the complaint is investigated by appropriate County personnel.
+- The ADA Coordinator will ensure that the grievance is investigated by appropriate County personnel.
 The ADA Coordinator or designee shall issue a response of determination (in an appropriate and agreed upon format) to the complainant within 45 days after the initiation of the investigation.
-The determination will explain the County’s position and offer options to resolve the complaint, when appropriate.
+The determination will explain the County’s position and offer options to resolve the grievance, when appropriate.

 - If complainant objects to the County’s determination, he or she may file an appeal to the County Executive’s Office within 15 calendar days after receiving the determination.